What are the differences between modern and retro road bicycles?

 The Colnago feels to have a slightly lower front end (even with the quill stem raised to the maximum height) which gives it a bit more aggressive riding position, but as I do shorter rides on this bike, it’s not a problem.
 The Colnago also has a more stable handling geometry.
 You can ride it without hands on the bars – easily.
 It requires a bit more work through the corners.
 The Cervelo is a typical fast steering modern race bike with short chainstays.
 It is more unstable when riding without hands on the bars and changes direction with hardly any effort.
 I like them both, but you just have to be mindful when jumping back onto the Colnago when hitting the bends again.

 Interestingly the Colnago only features 1 set of bottle cage bosses on the down tube, so you can only take 1 bottle on the ride whereas modern bikes have capacity to carry 2 drink bottles.
 I’m not sure who came up with the idea of a second drink bottle cage, but it was a good idea in my opinion.
 One drink bottle is good for about an hour of riding in most conditions, beyond that you will need either a team car or more likely to pull over and fill it up.
 This proves a good opportunity to have a break and strike up a conversation with any curious bystanders.
-NO WINNER – Depends on your own individual needs!
-Return to index.
+Top of Page.

 Modern bike: thicker handle bars, thicker & flatter brake hoods.
 Retro bike: narrow bars & narrow curved brake hoods.

 Without a doubt the modern Shimano Dura-ace hoods are hugely more comfortable than the vintage Campagnolo Super Record brake hoods.
 In fact on the Colnago, I dont ride the hoods very much.
 I warm-up on the tops and ride the drops.
 I set the brake lever position on the Colnago ‘old school’ which means the brake hoods are located closer to the the middle of the bend on the handle bar which positions the hoods further away from you and in a lower position relative to the modern Shimano levers which sit closer to you and higher up the 3T Ergonova bar.
 The modern Shimano hoods also have a nice long flat section on the top.
 That’s not to say you can’t re-position the vintage brake levers differently on the bars or rotate the bars to angle the levers higher.
 It would make the cockpit more comfortable, but the aesthetic would suffer.
-WIN for modern bikes – better comfort in any position on the bars.
-Return to index.
+Top of Page.

 Modern bike: sloping 56cm top tube frame.
 Retro bike: traditional horizontal 56cm top tube frame.